 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Nigeria has an abundance of labor at rates well below high-income and some middle-income countries.
-Nigeria also has an abundance of natural resources including oil, other commercial minerals, and precious stones.
-However, major impediments to development and trade include inadequate power supply, deficient transportation infrastructure, a slow and ineffective judicial system, endemic public sector corruption, pervasive insecurity, non-inclusive growth, poverty, poor maternal and infant mortality indices, underachieving education services, underperforming healthcare sector, and poor distribution of wealth amongst its citizens.
+Nigeria also has an abundance of natural resources including oil, commercial minerals, and precious stones.
+However, major impediments to development and trade include: inadequate power supply, deficient transportation infrastructure, a slow and ineffective judicial system, endemic public sector corruption, pervasive insecurity, non-inclusive growth, poverty, poor maternal and infant mortality indices, underachieving education services, underperforming healthcare sector, and poor distribution of wealth amongst its citizens.

 Oil and Gas

 Nigeria is an increasingly important market and manufacturing center for the African consumer product sector.
-Nigeria is currently home to a growing middle class now estimated to be about 50 million, and it is a clear leader in the regional economic grouping ECOWAS and regionalization efforts.
-There is a wide range of fast-moving U.S. products in the Nigerian market from both large and small companies.
+Nigeria is currently home to a growing middle class, now estimated to be about 50 million people.
+It is a clear leader in the regional economic group ECOWAS and regionalization efforts.
+Major challenges to companies in the consumer products sector in Nigeria include protectionist policies and lack of adequate intellectual property rights protection.

-Information and Communications’ Technology (ICT)>
+Information and Communication Technology (ICT)

-Nigeria’s agricultural sector employs nearly 70% of the population and contributes nearly 22% of GDP.
-Nigeria possesses an abundance of arable land and a favorable climate to produce nuts, fruits and grains.
-Most of farming in Nigeria is subsistence based, utilizing manual labor and relatively little agricultural machinery.
+Nigeria’s agricultural sector employs nearly 70% of the population and comprises nearly 22% of GDP.
+Nigeria possesses an abundance of arable land and a favorable climate for production of nuts, fruits, tubers, and grains.
+Most farming in Nigeria is subsistence based, utilizing manual labor and relatively little agricultural machinery.
 Nigeria continues to maintain import restrictions (high duties, levies, quotas, and import bans) on several agricultural products, including poultry, beef, pork, and rice, among others on GON’s banned items list.